AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

        New_Line;
     end Main;

-In the procedure version of :ada:`To_Rec`, we create a bit-field representation of the output parameter (:ada:`B_R`) and simply copy the data from the input bit-field to :ada:`B_R`, so that the output parameter is updated.
-In the function version of :ada:`To_Rec`, however, we need to use a local object and a corresponding bit-field representation and return this object after updating the bit-field.
+In both versions of :ada:`To_Rec`, we declare the record object :ada:`B_R` as an overlay of the input bit-field.
+In the procedure version of :ada:`To_Rec`, we then simply copy the data from :ada:`B_R` to the output parameter :ada:`R`.
+In the function version of :ada:`To_Rec`, however, we need to declare a local record object :ada:`R`, which we return after the assignment.

 In C, we can interpret the input pointer as an array of bytes, and copy the individual bytes.
 For example: